Welcome the Bay Area Regional Elementary Science Olympiad!

 What to Expect on Competition Day

-What are the time commitments?
+- What are the time commitments?
 The competition day will being at 7:30 am with team check-in and impound.
 The day will conclude with the award ceremony which will end at approximately 3:30 pm.
-Competition Schedule

 - Can parents drop off the students for the day?
 Your teams are welcomed to set up basecamp with canopies/popup tents on the campus grounds in the Quad area.
 Parents can hangout at basecamp, mingle with other parents and coaches, and help the students with snacks and materials they will need for the tests.
 Some events will allow spectators.
 Please go and watch and support your students whenever possible.
 Please do not leave any children unsupervised.

-- I’ve never been to Canyon Middle School.
+- I’ve never been to Castro Valley High School.
 How do I know where to go?
 The schedule has a map of the campus.
 We will also have lots of staff helping you guide the students to the appropriate test rooms.

 - Is there a specific dress code?
 No special requirements.
 However, many teams will create team uniform t-shirts with their school colors and mascots.
 As for the competition, some events might require lab coats and safety glasses or goggles.
 Check the rules for your events.